KyleLuther/kyleluther.github.io/_drafts/kaiming-variance-decay.md

 ## Network vs. Sample vs. Layer Randomness
-Let's start off with an experiment.
+To qualitatively show that neuron distributions can be quite different depending on if you average over weights or samples, let's start off with an experiment.
 We will examine neuron distributions in an ensemble of 50 layer fully connected ReLU networks of uniform width $N=1024$.
-We'll set their parameters using Kaiming initialization, so biases are zero and weights are drawn iid from a zero mean Gaussian with variance $2/N$.
+We'll randomly set hte nets' parameters using Kaiming initialization, so biases are zero and weights are drawn iid from a zero mean Gaussian with variance $2/N$.
 To keep things as simple as possible we'll assume inputs are Gaussian white noise.

 <p align="center">
   <img src="/assets/kaiming-net.png">